 Mortgages or notes held from the sale of farm real estate should be included as "Other Nonfarm Assets".

-See the bottom of page 6 of the check-in form for further guidelines to completing the assets section.
+See the footnotes at the bottom of page 6 of the check-in form for further guidelines to completing the assets section.

 Screen 10.
 Farm Family Financial Situation - Liabilities (page 7)